-Fewer than one in five English adults now smoke, study findsFebruary 12th, 2014 in Health /
+Fewer than one in five English adults now smoke, study findsFebruary 12, 2014 in Medicine & Health / Health

 Fewer than one in five adults in England now smoke, the smallest fraction in three generations, the British Medical Journal (BMJ) reported on Tuesday.

 In a letter, health researchers Jamie Brown and Robert West of University College London reported on a seven-year-old programme to monitor smoking prevalence in England.